April 7, 2020

 April 07 Cloudy 43F (06C) Afternoon 63F (17C)

-We practiced social distancing from Charlie with Jack and Bogie, Christa, Peter with Gunner, Doug from Greendale Herb and Vine during our walk.
+We practiced social distancing from Charlie with Jack and Bogey, Christa, Peter with Gunner, Doug from Greendale Herb and Vine during our walk.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.